Product Name:

 Antibody Dilution Recommended: 2 µg/ml for immunoblotting

-Antibody Potency: Weak immunoreactivity of a target-sized protein by Western blotting in MCF7 cells and sea star oocytes.
+Antibody Potency: Strong immunoreactivity of a target-sized protein by Western blotting in human lung.
+Medium-weak immunoreactivity of a target-sized protein by Western blotting in Jurkat, A431, A549, Hek293 and T98G cells.
 Very strong immunoreactivity with immunogen peptide on dot blots.